-UTC tax returns for the years 2006 through 2008 are currently before the Appeals Division of the IRS (IRS Appeals) for resolution discussions regarding certain proposed adjustments with which UTC does not agree.
-These discussions are expected to continue through 2013.
-Tax returns for the years 2009 and 2010 are under review by the Examination Division of the IRS (IRS Examination), which is expected to continue into 2014.
-Additionally, the Company expects a final settlement in 2013 of interest relating to the closure of IRS audits of UTC tax returns for the years through 2005.
-All audit activity for the years through 2005 was concluded in 2012, and the IRS is expected to resolve related interest matters before the end of 2013.
+UTC tax years 2006 through 2008 are currently before the Appeals Division of the IRS (IRS Appeals) for resolution discussions regarding certain proposed adjustments with which UTC does not agree and are currently expected to continue into 2014.
+Tax years 2009 and 2010 are under review by the Examination Division of the IRS (IRS Examination), which is expected to continue into 2014.
+During the quarter ended June 30, 2013, the Company recognized a settlement gain of approximately \$34 million for interest relating to the closure of IRS audits of UTC through 2005.
+This gain includes cash and non-cash components in the amounts of approximately \$10 million and \$24 million, respectively.

-The Company is currently engaged in litigation regarding the proper timing of certain deductions taken by Goodrich in its tax years 2000 and 2001, prior to its acquisition by UTC.
-The Company is also engaged in litigation with respect to a separate issue involving the proper timing of deductions taken by Goodrich in its tax years 2005 and 2006, prior to its acquisition by UTC.
-Both of these matters are expected to continue through 2013.
-Goodrich tax years 2007 and 2008, prior to its acquisition by UTC, are currently before IRS Appeals for resolution discussions regarding certain disputed proposed adjustments and are expected to continue through 2013.
-Goodrich tax years 2009 and 2010, prior to its acquisition by UTC, are currently under review by IRS Examination, which is expected to conclude in 2013.
+The Company is currently engaged in litigation regarding the proper timing of certain deductions taken by Goodrich in its tax years 2001 and 2002, prior to its acquisition by UTC, which is expected to continue through 2013.
+The Company is also engaged in litigation with respect to a separate issue involving the proper timing of deductions taken by Goodrich Corporation in its tax years 2005 and 2006, prior to its acquisition by UTC, which is currently expected to continue into 2014.
+This is a recurring issue and it is expected that the IRS will continue to challenge it in subsequent tax years, potentially including post-acquisition years, until the issue is resolved.
+Goodrich preacquisition tax years 2007 and 2008 are currently before IRS Appeals for resolution discussions regarding certain disputed proposed adjustments, including the recurring timing issue described above, and are currently expected to continue into 2014.
+During the quarter, the IRS completed examination activity of Goodrich pre-acquisition tax years 2009 and 2010 and transferred the case to IRS Appeals for resolution discussions regarding certain proposed adjustments with which the Company does not agree, including the recurring timing issue described above.
+The completion of 2009 and 2010 examination activity resulted in a non-cash settlement gain of approximately \$24 million, including \$2 million of interest, during the quarter ended June 30, 2013.